 If public services are to be as effective as they can be in meeting the needs of residents and improving community safety, they need to work together, supporting the collective effort to add the most value.
 This means identifying together, and with local people, what the problems are, how best to tackle those problems and delivering those services most effectively and efficiently.
 It also means working together seamlessly with other services when emergency incidents occur.

-As we recover from the pandemic, inequalities continue to be highlighted by the current cost of living crisis, meaning this priority is more important than ever.
+As we recover from the pandemic and respond to the inequalities it has further exposed, inequalities continue to be highlighted by the current cost of living crisis, meaning this priority is more important than ever.
 Only a collective effort will effectively help the increasing number of vulnerable residents in our communities and ensure we are prepared in the event of another large scale emergency.